Win a Downtown Asheville Stay + VIP Event Tickets

-Sun and swim in an idyllic mountain swimming hole, Wildcat Lake in Banner Elk.
+Sun, swim, paddleboard and kayak in an idyllic mountain setting at Wildcat Lake in Banner Elk.
 This 13-acre lake has a white sand beach, swimming dock, bath house, picnic tables and fishing pier.
 It's located just a couple of miles from downtown Banner Elk and Lees-McRae College.
 Just down the road is the May Wildlife Rehabilitation Center (read about them below).

-At an elevation of 3,700 ft., the chilly water of Wildcat Lake will refresh you on a hot summer's day.
+At an elevation of 3,700 ft., the cool water of Wildcat Lake is refreshing on a hot summer's day.
 Kids love jumping off the dock!
-Open seven days a week with no admission charge, the lake is owned and operated by the Grandfather Home for Children (located next door), so they always appreciate donations.
+Open seven days a week with no admission charge, the lake is owned and operated by the Lees-McRae College.
+An adjacent park (Tufts Memorial Park) has a playground and picnic areas.

 The North Carolina Wildlife Resource Commission stocks the lake with bluegill, largemouth bass and varieties of trout.
 Fishing is allowed every day, dawn to dusk.
 An NC state fishing license is required.